 I am aiming to dispel the myth that you have to have loads of disposable income in order to get help and assistance from a good designer.
-Now I know I can’t speak for every design firm in town, and yes there will always be people who have a lot of income, but it is just quite plainly not true that you need to have a lot of money to work with a designer – scratch that: you don’t need a lot of money to work with a good, honest, reputable, client-focused designer.
+There are great examples such as MDK Design Associates who produce great Kitchen Interior Design and design throughout homes.
+Now I know I can’t speak for every design firm in town, and yes there will always be people who have a lot of income, but it is just quite plainly not true that you need to have a lot of money to work with a designer? scratch that: you don’t need a lot of money to work with a good, honest, reputable, client-focused designer.

 Here is how many people start a remodeling or design project.
 They ask some friends what their project costs, vendor fees, contractor labor costs were, etc. and they do a little research online to come to a conclusion about how much money they would like to spend in all on their project.
 This is great, and I highly recommend that clients do their research!